 The medical management of refractive, corneal, and external disorders, as well as the preoperative evaluation and postoperative care of surgical cases, are cornerstones of this fellowship program.
 Accordingly, fellows are integrally involved in the care of patients at Mass.
 Eye and Ear's main campus (at Charles St.) and Longwood and Waltham locations.
 Fellows also see patients at the Boston Eye Group (BEG) with Dr. Samir Melki in Brookline.

 The surgical experience of the cornea fellow is derived from the large surgical volume of the Cornea Service faculty.
 Generally, fellows will operate during all major and minor corneal and complicated anterior segment procedures that are regularly performed by faculty.
-Assisting during routine cataract surgery is not a requirement of the fellowship, although there is ample opportunity to be involved in phaco/IOL surgery on select cases.
+There is also ample opportunity to be involved in phaco/IOL surgery.

 Refractive Surgery Service